Back to Blog

 Notice that we're looking at the first element of each data type.

 We now know that, if the first character inside of our stringified JSON object is quotes, it must be a string.
 See.
 I told you.
 Solidifying our understanding of how data can be parsed is now solidifying our understanding of how we can recognize data types as they come back to us from successful http requests.
+Converting data from stringified formats back into their original forms is crucial for making the data manageable for analysis and use in different applications.
 Let’s keep going.
 Why stop now.

 The next two data types we need to find take a little bit of abstraction to think about, but they are a bedrock for understanding JSON.parse.
 If string[0] is an opening bracket ‘[‘ , then it must be an array.
 And, now, for abstract thinking.
 We know that, if it’s an array, there could be more strings, booleans, numbers, or nulls inside.

 Likewise, one line down in the code snippet, we know that, if string[0] is an opening brace, it must be an object.
 And, if it’s an object, we know there could be more data types inside it, as well.
-Here’s where a bit of extra work comes in.
+Here’s where natural language processing can enhance our understanding of these complex data structures.

 What does it mean to parse through each element inside of an array, and each key-value pair inside of an object?

 In essence, how do we traverse an array and an object, to hunt for data types, and then reconstruct each element back inside of the non-primitive data type (an array or an object) that it’s meant to be in?
-This is the work of the JSON Parser, the work of JSON.parse?
+This is the work of the JSON Parser, the work of JSON.parse in the data parsing process?